gke/UAVXArm/wiki/UAVXGeneralControlScheme.md

 There are no gyro notch filters or any other special actions to remove prop wash.

 Prop wash occurs as blades cross motor arms causing “rocking” impulses, and when a multicopter flies into its own wash.
 The latter situation is akin to Vortex rotor stall (VRS) that full size heli pilots are acutely aware of.
+Motor arms are most commonly formed from flat (cheap) CF plates.
 With larger traditional quads and 12” props hover is around 4500 RPM or 150 arm crossings per second.
 For racers the motor RPM is much higher and with typically 3 blade props.
 At that point we enter the domain/debate of apparently "requiring" astronomical sampling rates currently at up to 32KHz.
 Some of us believe this is solid gold speaker wire territory (Chad Nowak https://www.youtube.com/watch?v=1ZE2m6Kf6L8&t=2618s).

 There is a danger in attempting to respond to propwash as it can lead to regenerative feedback.

-The propwash and other aircraft generated noise may be reduced by judicious use of compliant mounts for motors and flight controller as long at does not itself resonate.
+The propwash and other aircraft generated noise, as we have known for over a decade in this domain, may be reduced by judicious use of compliant mounts for motors and flight controller as long at does not itself resonate.
 It also helps if you do not, wherever possible, deliberately fly into your own wash!

 ## Loop Time Synchronisation ##